Skip to content

 • Written exercise

 You will receive your outcome within 10 working days from your assessment centre date.
-For more information about our assessment centres, please click here.
+You can find out more about our assessment centre here.

 What happens after the assessment centre?